telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/integration/use-multiselect-as-custom-editor-in-grid.md

 ---
-title: Use MultiSelect as CSV Editor in Grid
+title: Use MultiSelects as Custom Editors in Grids
-page_title: Use MultiSelect as CSV Editor in Grid | Kendo UI MultiSelect
+page_title: Use MultiSelects as Custom Editors in Grids | Kendo UI Grid
-description: "Learn how to use the Kendo UI MultiSelect as an editor for comma-separated string fields in the Kendo UI Grid widget."
+description: "Learn how to use the Kendo UI MultiSelect as a custom editor in the Kendo UI Grid widget."
+previous_url: /controls/editors/multiselect/how-to/use-multiselect-as-custom-editor-in-grid
-slug: howto_usemultiselecteditorcsvgrid_multiselect
+slug: howto_usemultiselectascustomeditor_multiselect
 ---

-# Use MultiSelect as CSV Editor in Grid
+# Use MultiSelects as Custom Editors in Grids

-To see the example on how to implement custom binding and use it for Kendo UI MultiSelect to edit a string field that contains a list of comma-separated values, refer to [this how-to article]({% slug howto_usethe_multiselect_aseditor_commaseparated_stringfields_grid %}).
+To see the example, refer to the article on [using the Kendo UI MultiSelect as a custom editor in the Grid]({% slug howto_usemultiselectascustomeditor_grid %}).

 ## See Also